FirstLegoLeague/flljudging/readme.md

 - Provide a download link on your website.
 Put the software on a bunch of thumb drives and give them away.
 Print out the source code and throw it from the rooftops (please don’t, though, because that would waste a lot of paper and make a mess).
 Charge a fee to distribute the software.
 - If you want to charge someone to provide the software, set it up on their website or do anything else related to it, you can do so.
 But, you must give them a copy of the GNU GPL, which basically tells them that they could probably get the software elsewhere for free.
 Best to be up front about that, and about why you’re charging them.
 - If you want to add or remove functionality, go ahead.
 If you want to use a portion of the code in another project, you can.
 The only catch is that the other project must also be released under the GPL.
 Ideally we would want you to share your improvements back with us on this GitHub.
 - We welcome your feedback but please remember that this software comes with no guarantees.
-We are dedicated volunteer and experiences software developers and will do our best make sure we make a valuable and reliable contribution to the community.
+We are dedicated volunteers and experienced software developers and will do our best make sure we make a valuable and reliable contribution to the community.
 However the use of this software is at your own risk.

 ## Authors
 - [Marcin van de Ven](https://github.com/marzman95)